 Contact tracing isn't new to DHEC.
 During normal operations, we have approximately 20 contact tracers who perform this methodology to help limit the spread of diseases like tuberculosis and hepatitis.
 Our infectious disease experts investigate hundreds of disease outbreaks each year.

 DHEC has been conducting contact tracing for COVID-19 cases since the first reports in the state.
 Contact tracing includes two components: case investigations and contact monitoring.
-Currently, DHEC has more than 740 individuals trained to perform case investigations across the state, supplemented by 230 active contact monitors.
-A total of 600 contact monitors have been trained to date and will be deployed as needed.
+At the height of the COVID-19 pandemic, DHEC had more than 740 individuals trained to perform case investigations across the state, supplemented by 230 active contact monitors.

 Public health staff attempt to notify all identified contacts of their potential exposure as rapidly as possible, while maintaining confidentiality.